mkotsovoulou/ods6001a/assignments/assignment6/README.md

-# Programming Problem 6: Data Structures
+# Programming Problem 6: Data Structures - Part A

-> The purpose of this assignment is to test your understanding and application of the concepts discussed up to **week 5**:
+> The purpose of this assignment is to test your understanding and application of the concepts discussed up to **Week 5**:
 >
 > - read data from files
 > - parse and extract information